 - Optimizes a vehicle’s route in real time to create an on-demand single-ride or small carpool

 - Offers a one-seat ride when traveling within a microtransit zone or transfers customers to nearby BRT or bus stations for travel outside the zone

 - Offers ride fares similar to current bus trip fares

-Topics currently under study and for feedback at the first public meeting include:
+Topics for feedback at the second public meeting include:

-- Possible microtransit pilot locations and zone boundaries
+- Recommended microtransit pilot locations and zone boundaries

 (Photo source: Capital Metro Pickup On-Demand Service, Austin, TX)